 Chef Olivier Roellinger Cancale – Les Maisons de Bricourt

 We were introduced to Chef Roellinger through an episode of No Reservations.
 We came to stay at one of his hotels Chateau Richeux in 2010.
 It was a luxury stay and fine dining experience that remains on the top of my list of things I want to do over and over again.
 Olivier Roellinger was born in Cancale and after culinary school, he opened up a restaurant celebrating Breton ingredients.
 That restaurant would eventually earn itself 3 Michelin stars.
-But after a motorcycle accident that nearly took his life, he gave up his Michelin stars, traveled the world where he found a newfound passion for exotic spices and came back to open Le Coquillage inside of Chateau Richeux.
+But after a motorcycle accident that nearly took his life, he gave up his Michelin stars, traveled the world where he found a newfound passion for exotic spices, and came back to open Le Coquillage inside of Chateau Richeux.
 From there came the empire that is well known in this part of France, Les Maisons de Bricourt.

-From there has come several hotels, guest homes, restaurants, cooking school, spice shop, pastry shop and now a spa.
+From there has come several hotels, guest homes, restaurants, cooking school, spice shop, pastry shop, and now a spa.
 I have not stayed in his other properties because Chateau Richeux is a little slice of heaven.
 A mansion on the cliff overlooking the sea with access to trails.
-There is a farm, a garden, and orchard and a bakery on premises, why would you ever want to stay anywhere else?
+There is a farm, a garden, an orchard, and a bakery on-premises, why would you ever want to stay anywhere else?
 But this section is about food.
 So I will tell you that the Roellinger team is fiercely dedicated to sourcing the finest local ingredients and supporting local farms.
 I still rate the breakfast I had for room service on one of our stays as one of the best breakfasts I’ve ever had: bread from his onsite bakery with Brittany butter and Brittany preserves; sliced Brittany strawberries to accompany the fresh yogurt made from milk from Breton cows, some of the most delicate scrambled eggs I’ve ever tasted and coffee from some corner of the world, and not the usual French arabica swill.

 We’ve had 2 dinners at Le Coquillage.
 One was a tasting menu and one was a plateau royale (big beautiful tray of seafood).
 Both came with the dessert cart, something that Chef Roellinger is known for.
 There are no rules you can have as much dessert as you want – all or many, you choose your delight.
 It is where Mr. Misadventures met the millefeuille that he dreams about, that he compares all others to.
 The millefeuille that we have literally driven from Paris to Cancale (4 hours) to get.
 That is the food of Chef Roellinger.